thetoad01/product-tracker/README.md

 Site that tracks the availability and price of certain products across multiple retailers.

+# Setup
+Get an API key from https://developer.bestbuy.com/

 ## Made with Laravel

 ## Laravel Security Vulnerabilities